 Mixon begins to walk away and appears to say something to the male as he starts his exit out of frame.
 This is when Molitor initiates the physical contact with a two handed push.
 Mixon barely budges, clinching both fists by his side Mixon now flinches/lunges at her.
 This is when Molitor strikes Mixon with an open hand across the left side of his neck.

 Neither the push or the slap are significant in the least bit.
 What made the viewing even more uncomfortable- perhaps more than I expected- is the difference in size between Mixon and Molitor.

 Following the slap across the left side of his neck (she can barely reach his face), Mixon unloads a violent right handed hook.
 There's really not a nice or clean way of saying it.
 Molitor immediately falls to the floor from the stirke, hitting her face on the edge of the table in the process.
 Mixon immediately bolts out of frame.

 The guy that was standing there is still in view and is now joined by two other girls.
 They help a very, very wobbly Molitor up off the ground.
 She is bleeding from her nose, refusing the help being offered.

 Molitor begins to exit towards the entrance of Pickelmans and is now no longer in view of the surveillance footage.

 * Pickleman's did not appear to be busy.
 The security footage is from the front left corner towards the back of the restaurant.

-* There are no other football playes visible in the security footage
+* There are no other football players visible in the security footage.

 * There was nothing that struck me as threatening to Mixon's well being.
 I will state again she instigated the physical altercation.
 That is fact.
 However, the push compared to the punch that followed are on two different ends of the spectrum.
 It was shocking.
 I have never seen a male hit a woman with that force.